OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/cloud-service-concepts.md

 #### Variable-expressions {#CloudServiceConcepts-Variable-expressions}

-Any of the fields above can be switched to use a custom expression by clicking the box next to the field:
+Any of the fields above can be switched to use a custom expression by clicking the control next to the field:

 ![](vip-swap-binding-pointer.png "width=500")